About the MERL Center

 - September 2019 - Founded by the GitHub Tech for Social Good team at the MERL Tech conference in Washington, DC

 - December 2019 - Grew to 20+ members in three continents

 - August 2020 - Welcomed its first cohort of stipend recipients

 - October 2020 - Presented the MERL Center concept to the American Evaluation Association (AEA) conference

 - February 2021 - Grew to 40+ members in five continents

 - February 2022 - Scope expanded to include data science and human-centered design

-- March 2022 - Second stipend application to be launched.
-Click here for the application requirements and links.
+- March 2022 - Second stipend application launched.
+See Stipend page for details.

 - September 2022 - Presented at 8TH BIENNIAL SAMEA CONFERENCE.
 SAMEA 2022 - HCD approaches to M&E Capacity Development presentation

 - October 2022 - Second stipend recipients started.